What is changed about trading

 Customs authorizations and Customs Decisions

-Authorized Economic Operators (AEOs) and single authorizations (central customs authorizations) for customs procedures issued by the UK customs authorities will no longer be valid in the EU.
-Respectively, authorizations issued by Member State authorities will cease to be valid in the UK.
+Authorized Economic Operators (AEOs) and single authorizations (central customs authorizations) for customs procedures issued by the UK customs authorities are no longer be valid in the EU.
+Respectively, authorizations issued by Member State authorities ceased to be valid in the UK.

-As from the 1st of January 2021, passengers arriving from the UK in the Republic of Cyprus will be treated as passengers from a third country.
+As from the 1st of January 2021, passengers arriving from the UK in the Republic of Cyprus are treated as passengers from a third country.